hbctraining/Training-modules/Git-Github/README.md

 ## Description

-This repository has teaching materials for a two part 3-hour Introduction to Git and Github workshop.
+This repository has teaching materials for a two part 3-hour Introduction to Git and GitHub workshop.
 These Materials are adapted from Software Carpentry's lessons on [Version Control with Git (for novices)](https://swcarpentry.github.io/git-novice/).

-Git and Github provide an easy way to track changes in documents over time, while facilitating collaboration with other team members.
-Git allows for saving changes and creating new versions of documents, while Github allows for public access to the different versions, as well as, collaboration among individuals on a team.
-Together, Git and Github, allow for project development between multiple individuals while being able to retrieve all previous versions of the tracked documents.
+Git and GitHub provide an easy way to track changes in documents over time, while facilitating collaboration with other team members.
+Git allows for saving changes and creating new versions of documents, while GitHub allows for public access to the different versions, as well as collaboration among individuals on a team.
+Together, Git and GitHub allow for project development between multiple individuals while being able to retrieve all previous versions of the tracked documents.

-While initially designed for saving and developing code collaboratively, there are many advantages for using version control with Git and/or Github for other text files and substantial works such as articles, books, and dissertations.
-Also, since Github hosts the documents online, you never need to worry about losing your priceless work due to your computer crashing.
-Join us in the workshop to learn the simple bash commands needed to save versions of files on your local computer, as well as, how to make them accessible online on Github.
+While these tools were initially designed for saving and developing code collaboratively, there are many advantages for using version control with Git and/or GitHub for other text files and substantial works such as articles, books, and dissertations.
+Also, since GitHub hosts the documents online, you never need to worry about losing your priceless work due to your computer crashing.
+Join us in the workshop to learn the simple bash commands needed to save versions of files on your local computer, as well as how to make them accessible online on GitHub.

 > These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.